kjosborn/CubeHelix/README.md

 (https://astron-soc.in/bulletin/11June/289392011.pdf)

 ### Installation ###
  To install, copy CubeHelix.js into the src/scripts directory of the Pixinsight installation directory.
-Select the "Script > Feature Scripts..." menu option and then click the "Regenerate" button.
-If you don't want to include the script in the PixInsight installation directory then select the "Script > Execute Script File..." menu option and navigate to the location of the CubeHelix script.
+Select the "Script > Feature Scripts..." menu option, click the "Add" button then select the CubeHelix script.
+If you don't want to include the script in the PixInsight installation then select the "Script > Execute Script File..." menu option and navigate to the location of the CubeHelix script.